Rami24t/pb-classes-coffeeshop-app-Rami24t/README.md

 ```
 Rami's coffee shop
 rcs.addOrder("cigarettes"); ➞ "This item is currently unavailable!"
- Rami's coffee shop does not sell cigarettes
 rcs.addOrder("iced tea"); ➞ "This item is currently unavailable!"
-specifying the variant of "iced tea" will help the process
 rcs.addOrder("cinnamon roll"); ➞  "Order added! cinnamon"
 rcs.addOrder("iced coffee"); ➞ "Order added! iced coffee"
-rcs.listOrders = ["cinnamon roll", "iced coffee", 'lemonade', 'vegan burger'];
 rcs.listOrders; ➞ ["cinnamon roll", "iced coffee"] the list of all the items in the current order
 rcs.dueAmount(); ➞ 2.17

 rcs.fulfillOrder(); ➞ "The cinnamon roll is ready!"
 rcs.fulfillOrder(); ➞ "The iced coffee is ready!"
-rcs.fulfillOrder(); ➞ "All orders have been fulfilled!"
-all orders have been presumably served
+rcs.fulfillOrder(); ➞ "All orders have been fulfilled!" // all orders have been presumably served
-rcs.listOrders; ➞ [] an empty array is returned if all orders have been exhausted
+rcs.listOrders; ➞ [] // an empty array is returned if all orders have been exhausted
-rcs.dueAmount(); ➞ 0.0
-no new orders taken, expect a zero payable
+rcs.dueAmount(); ➞ 0.0 // no new orders taken, expect a zero payable

 rcs.cheapestItem(); ➞ "lemonade"
 rcs.drinksOnly(); ➞ [ 'iced coffee', 'lemonade' ]